Policies for Pathologists' Assistant students

 Your workload is chosen based on educational value ahead of the operational needs of the laboratory.
 While your work may ultimately contribute to the operational needs of the laboratory, you are not substitutes for regular staff and are not responsible for maintaining essential laboratory operations.

-You are expected to attend your clinical rotations Mondays to Thursdays, 8 am to 4 pm or 7.5 hours (starting and end times may vary and are up to the discretion of the course coordinator).
+You are expected to attend your clinical rotations on Monday to Thursdays, 8 am to 4 pm or 8 hours (starting and end times may vary and are up to the discretion of the course coordinator), with typically 1 hour of break time per day in total.

 You have protected time on Fridays for Academic Half Day Lectures and to work on your Capstone project.